3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 via the `__person__pgp_RDS` table, which is just a mapping table.

-## Setting the keys locally
+## Inserting keys locally

 - create the keys.

-use psql to insert the keys in db:
+We can insert they keys in several ways, but I found very convenient to use `psql` features to do so.
+Once the keys are in place you can use `\lo_import` command:

 ```
 postgres=# \lo_import /var/lib/postgresql/9.4/main/private.key